chapdel/fmc/docs/campaigns/viewing-statistics-of-a-sent-campaign.md

 ## On a campaign link

-If you enabled click tracking, a `CampainLink` will have been created for each link in your campaign.
+If you enabled click tracking, a `CampaignLink` will have been created for each link in your campaign.

 It contains these two attributes that hold statistical data: